Skip to content

 Each type of Japanese whiskey has its unique characteristics.
 Blended whiskeys are lighter and smoother than single malts, with a more complex flavor.
 Single malts are typically fuller-bodied and have a more robust flavor.
 Blended malt whiskeys are somewhere in between, offering a balance of lightness and complexity.
 Grain whiskeys are the lightest and most delicate of all Japanese whiskies.

-No matter which types you choose, you’re sure to enjoy the unique flavor profile of Japanese whiskey.
+No matter which type you choose, you’re sure to enjoy the unique flavor profile of Japanese whiskey.
 So why not explore all four?

 The Best Japanese Whiskeys